victorcruzbonilla/VictorCruz/README.md

 ## Professional Experience

 ### Ministry of Economy of El Salvador
-Economic Intelligence and Policy Analyst
+**Economic Intelligence and Policy Analyst**

+Conduct macroeconomic analysis and policy evaluation to support strategic economic decision-making.
+Key areas of work include:

+- Monitoring macroeconomic indicators such as GDP, inflation, employment, credit, and investment.
+- Evaluating the impact of economic policies using data analysis and cost-benefit methodologies.
+- Identifying economic risks and opportunities through macro-financial analysis.
+- Producing technical reports and strategic policy recommendations for high-level decision makers.

+---

-### Trade Policy and Market Access Negotiator
+### Trade Policy and International Negotiations

+Former **Market Access and Trade Policy Negotiator**, representing El Salvador in international trade negotiations.

+Key contributions include:

-Represented El Salvador in international trade negotiations including the Partial Scope Agreement with Belize.
+- Participation in bilateral negotiations, including the **Partial Scope Agreement between El Salvador and Belize**.
+- Analysis of trade flows, competitiveness, and market access opportunities.
+- Evaluation of the economic impact of international trade agreements.
+- Development of economic indicators to support trade policy decision-making.

+---

-### Banking and Financial Sector Experience
+### Financial Sector Experience

-Experience in financial risk analysis, country risk evaluation and macro-financial monitoring.
+Experience in the banking sector focused on **financial risk analysis and macro-financial monitoring**.

+Main areas of work:

+- Credit risk and country risk evaluation.
+- Analysis of macroeconomic variables affecting financial markets.
+- Development of risk monitoring frameworks for financial portfolios.
+- Integration of economic, political, and financial indicators in risk assessments.

+---

 ### Academic Experience

-University lecturer in:
+University lecturer in economics at several higher education institutions.

+Courses taught include:

 - International Economics
 - Economic Policy
 - Economic Integration
 - Environmental Economics
 ---

 ## Awards